Skip over main navigation

 Equality, Diversity and Inclusion

-The BSA believes that, for too long, science has been the preserve of professional scientists.
+The British Science Association believes that, for too long, science has been the preserve of professional scientists.
 We believe science should be open to everyone, regardless of background or experience.

 We know there are persistent structural barriers to equality in many areas of UK society, culture and work, and we believe that transforming the diversity and inclusivity of science can play a part in tackling them.

-Find out how we developed our equality, diversity & inclusion practice
+Find out how we developed our equality, diversity and inclusion practice

 Putting equality, diversity and inclusion at the heart of all that we do